Hong Kong | 18 - 22 Feb 2019

 Includes course materials, flights (HK to/from India), hotels and most meals

 The forces of globalisation, technology and the rising economic influence of Asia are shaking traditional theories of economics and management to their core.
-In spite of instant information, gaining a clear view of the changing world is harder than ever.
 Practical leadership skills based on in-country experience are a business prerequisite like never before.